Insurance companies and its advocates like to believe that people live well while on workers’ compensation benefits. This is generally not true.

 - get the best legal advice as soon as possible.

 The insurance companies are not there to help you and their attorneys and adjusters are looking to deny your claim.
 Don’t fight them alone.
-Call the Ramos Law Firm for your free legal consultation.
+Call Ramos & Law for your free legal consultation.